imohiosen/ComplexNumberJS/README.md

 Please do endeavour to always use

+        //assuming z is a Z instance
         z.isInRectForm();
         z.isOpInRad();

-to ensure you'd be processing Z instances in a states you'd be aware of.
+ to ensure you'd be processing Z instances instates you'd be aware of.
 You don't want to be working in degrees and get angles in radians.
-Believe me, ive been there.
+Believe me, i've been there..g,

 Now, go forth and enjoy these bytes of awesomeness!